 For a dispensary doing $2M with 20-30 active vendors, this typically eats 15-25 hours per week.
 If you're paying someone $22/hour fully loaded, that's roughly $22,000-$28,000 per year in AP labor.
 And that's assuming they're efficient.
 Most aren't — because they're doing it in spreadsheets, not a real system.

-We built our managed accounts payable service specifically because we saw this cost repeated at every shop we talked to.
+We built our cannabis accounts payable system specifically because we saw this cost repeated at every shop we talked to.
 It's not a technology problem.
 It's a people problem.
 Nobody has the time to do AP well.

 Payment Processing Costs